-From there, we will either email you with any verification related feedback, or send you (and your manuscript's editor(s)) a 'private share link' to a PEER REVIEW COPY: [your capsule's title].
+Once those changes, if any, are addressed, we will email you (or, if we have already corresponded with your manuscript's corresponding editor, we will email them) with a 'private share link' to a PEER REVIEW COPY: [your capsule's title].
 Anyone whom you share this link with will subsequently be able to view and download your code, data, and results (and the computational environment via export capsule) -- with or without an account.

 Reviewers won't be able to run your code until they sign up for the platform, duplicate the capsule to their own dashboards, and press 'Run'.
 In light of this, we recommend that you make your reproducible results as complete as possible, to let all reviewers inspect your results at a glance.